Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 Shedd thinks it's great that the Englewood Village is telling more people about this service.
 "When you get to a certain age," she explains, "you need somebody to see after you because we don't feel good when we get up in the morning."

-Another observer of the block party is Joyce Gallagher and she likes what she sees.
-She's Chicago's deputy commissioner for senior services.
-Gallagher loved the Village concept from the first time she heard about it and wanted every older adult to have access to such a supportive community.
+Another observer of the block party is Joyce Gallagher, and she likes what she sees.
+She is Chicago's deputy commissioner for senior services.
+Gallagher loved the village concept from the first time she heard about it and wanted every older adult to have access to such a supportive community.
 The hang-up was the dues.
-The Chicagoans who could benefit the most from a Village, couldn't fork over a few hundred bucks a year on top of paying for services.
+The Chicagoans who could benefit the most from a village couldn't fork over a few hundred bucks a year on top of paying for services.

 Then Gallagher had her lightbulb moment.
 What were the dues for?
 They paid for office space and computers and phones.
 But her department already had all of that in its 21 senior centers.
 The city could donate the office space and equipment.
 But she didn't want this to be a city-driven program.
-She envisioned the villages being grass roots organizations run by volunteers.
+She envisioned the villages being grass-roots organizations run by volunteers.
 As for services, those would come from government programs available to low-income seniors.

-So Gallagher began to call meetings at senior centers around the city to see if anyone was even interested in becoming part of this.
-She had no expectations about how she'd be received.
-"You have someone coming from the outside, and saying 'Listen, we've got no proof that this is going to work, but we really feel that you deserve this, that every community deserves this, ... are you interested?'"
+So Gallagher began to call meetings at senior centers around the city to see whether anyone was even interested in becoming part of this.
+She had no expectations about how she would be received.
+"You have someone coming from the outside, and saying 'Listen, we've got no proof that this is going to work, but we really feel that you deserve this, that every community deserves this ... are you interested?' "

 In Englewood, Debra Thompson was interested.
 In fact, the Village has become her cause.
 "I devote every day to my seniors," she says.
 "I'm always looking for ways and partnerships and issues that can assist us to assist them in achieving what they need."

 Thompson's early enthusiasm is the reason that Englewood is the oldest village in the Chicago system.
-Currently, there are just six city-wide.
+Currently, there are just six citywide.
 Each one operates out of a different senior center.
 Gallagher wants to have villages reaching out to all 21 neighborhoods where senior centers are located by the end of next year.

 A big dependence on government services could make the project vulnerable to the whims of state and federal budget-makers.
-But Gallagher says that's not the only focus: volunteers in each village set their own agendas.
+But Gallagher says that is not the only focus: Volunteers in each village set their own agendas.
 One is centered on gentrification, another on preventing financial scams targeting seniors, while a third concentrates on dealing with emotional trauma caused by that neighborhood's many shootings.

-People continued to stop by Debra Thompson's block party even after the hot dogs were gone.
-Over the course of the afternoon, she signed up close to 50 people who hadn't known about Englewood Village before.
+People continued to stop by Thompson's block party even after the hot dogs were gone.
+Over the course of the afternoon, she signed up close to 50 people who hadn't known about Englewood Village.
 For Thompson, that was one sign that the afternoon had been a success.
 Another sign?
 Some people invited her to throw block parties on their streets, making Thompson hopeful that Englewood Village will continue to grow.

 Reaching seniors out of reach

-Plumas County, Calif. is about the size of Connecticut, with about 19,000 people.
+Plumas County, Calif., has about 19,000 people spread across an area bigger than the state of Delaware.
 It's in the Sierra Nevada Mountains in northeastern California.
 There's no interstate highway, not a lot of chain stores, hardly any stoplights, but lots of pine trees.

 "When you live out here, you have to be ready for the winter," says 75-year-old Jimmie Oneal.